 The University of Auckland PhD is a three-to-four year full-time advanced research degree.

 On entry to the PhD programme, you will be enrolled provisionally.
-By the end of your first year, you must meet a number of goals to be confirmed into the PhD programme, including developing a full thesis proposal.
+By the end of your first year, you must meet a number of milestones to be confirmed into the PhD programme, including developing a full thesis proposal.
 After confirmation, you will continue to work on your research before submitting your thesis for examination after three years and within four years of your start date.
 The examination process includes an oral exam.

 Part-time enrolment is available for New Zealand students, in which case provisional enrolment lasts for 24 months, and you must submit your full thesis for examination no earlier than 6 years, and within 8 years, of your start date.